sgpreyes/rcdok-website/_tabs/about.md

 ---

 ## The Roman Catholic Diocese of Kalookan
 The Diocese of Kalookan was created by **Pope John Paul II** on June 28, 2003, through the apostolic letter *Quoniam Quælibet*.
-It was formally established on August 22, 2003, following the division of the Archdiocese of Manila into several new dioceses.
+It was formally established on August 22, 2003, following the division of the Archdiocese of Manila.

 ### Territorial Jurisdiction
 The diocese serves the southern part of **Caloocan City**, and the cities of **Malabon** and **Navotas**.
-It comprises approximately 31 parishes and several mission stations.
+It comprises approximately 31 parishes and several mission stations, serving a vibrant Catholic community in Northern Metro Manila.

 ---